davidvliang/old-profile/projects/tictactoe.md

 # All dates must be YYYY-MM-DD format!
 date: 2018-05-03
 labels:
+  - C++
+  - SFML
   - Linux
-  - SFML
-  - C++
-summary: My team developed a 3D Tic-Tac-Toe Game using C+\+ in a Linux Environment
+summary: My team developed a 3D Tic-Tac-Toe Game using C++ in a Linux Environment
 ---
+# The Idea

+# The Implementation
+We designed the game with an object-oriented approach in mind.
+Different classes were created for the board, game pieces, game logic

+Abbreviated as SFML, this

 The snippet of code below shows how the pieces are originally set onto the gameboard upon startup.